1926 (21st April)

 1926 (29th May)

-Elizabeth was christened by the Archbishop of York, Cosmo Lang in the private chapel of Buckingham Palace.
+Princess Elizabeth was christened by the Archbishop of York, Cosmo Lang, in the private chapel of Buckingham Palace.

 1930 (21st August)

-Elizabeth was educated by her governess, Marion Crawford.
+Elizabeth began her education.
+She was home-schooled by her governess, Marion Crawford.

-Elizabeth’s parents moved their family to the Royal Lodge in Windsor Great Park.
+The family moved again making their home at the Royal Lodge in Windsor Great Park.

 1936 (20th January)